-2.4 Coating Compliance
+3.4 Coating Compliance

 The following test is used to evaluate whether the internal coating on the EPC will degrade at high (cooking) temperatures.
-A peeling test is conducted before and after heating the cook pot:
+A peeling test is conducted before and after heating the cook pot.

-- 2.4.1 Perform a peeling test before the cook pot is heated in the kiln: - Make a scratch in the shape of an asterisk in the bottom of the pot (two X's, offset 45 deg. from each other.) - Stick two pieces of tape to the inside of the pot.
+3.4.1 Perform a peeling test before the cook pot is heated in the kiln:

+- Make a scratch in the shape of an asterisk in the bottom of the pot (two X's, offset 45 degrees from each other.) - Stick two pieces of tape to the inside of the pot.
 One piece should be placed on top of the scratch mark, such that the tape lies parallel with one of the scratch lines.
 The other should be placed in an unscratched location.
-Use ASTM D3359-compliant tape, e.g. Elcometer 99 Adhesive ASTM D3359 Cross Hatch Adhesion Test Tape.
+Use ASTM D3359-compliant tape, e.g., Elcometer 99 Adhesive ASTM D3359 Cross Hatch Adhesion Test Tape.
 Use a pencil eraser to press the tape into the surface.
-Next, wait approximately 60 seconds, then remove the tape.

-If any coating peels off, the EPC fails this test.
+Next, wait approximately 60 seconds, then remove the tape. - If any coating peels off, the EPC fails this test.

-- 2.4.2 Heat the cook pot (if pot is integrated with the EPC body, do not perform this step): - Remove cooking pot from EPC if possible. - Heat the cook pot inside a kiln for 1 hr at 180°C. - Allow the pot to cool, then perform a second peeling test.
+3.4.2 Perform a peeling test after the cook pot is heated in the kiln (if pot is integrated with the EPC body, do not perform this step):

-If the pot is integrated with the EPC body, perform the second peel test after the sauté cooking test.
+- Remove cooking pot from EPC if possible. - Heat the cook pot inside a kiln for 1 hr at 180°C. - Allow the pot to cool, then perform a second peeling test. - If the pot is integrated with the EPC body, perform the second peel test after the sauté cooking test.